Skip to content

 The ocr_coverage_threshold parameter enables smart OCR triggering:

-if (text_block_coverage < ocr_coverage_threshold) {
+If (text_block_coverage < ocr_coverage_threshold) {

 run_ocr() // Trigger OCR on pages with insufficient text coverage